Planet of the Apes (2001 film): Humans

-Other roles include Freda Foh Shen (Bon), Chris Ellis (Lt.
-Karl Vasich), Anne Ramsay (Lt.
-Col. Grace Alexander), Michael Jace (Maj.
-Frank Santos), Andrea Grano (Maj.
-Maria Cooper), Kam Heskin (Friend at Leo's Party), and Melody Perkins (Friend at Leo's Party).
+Other roles include Freda Foh Shen (Bon), Chris Ellis (Lieutenant Karl Vasich), Anne Ramsay (Lieutenant Colonel Grace Alexander), Michael Jace (Major Frank Santos), Andrea Grano (Major Maria Cooper), Kam Heskin (Friend At Leo's Party), and Melody Perkins (Friend At Leo's Party).
 Jonah & Jacob (both uncredited) as Pericles, the trained chimpanzee who works with Leo on the space station.

-There are also cameo appearances by Charlton Heston (uncredited) as Zaius, Thade's father, and Linda Harrison (the woman in the cart).
+There are also cameo appearances by Charlton Heston (uncredited) as Zaius, Thade's Father, and Linda Harrison (The Woman In The Cart).
 Both participated in the first two films in the original series, Planet of the Apes (1968) and Beneath the Planet of the Apes (1970) as George Taylor and Nova, respectively.

 Development

 Late 1980s

 20th Century Fox president Craig Baumgarten was impressed with Adam Rifkin's filmmaking with Never on Tuesday.
 In 1988, Rifkin was brought in the studio to pitch ideas for films.
 Rifkin, being a fan of the 1968 Planet of the Apes felt it was best to continue the film series.
 "Having independent film experience, I promised I could write and direct a huge-looking film for a reasonable price and budget, like Aliens."
 Fox commissioned Rifkin to write what amounted to a sequel, "but not a sequel to the fifth film, an alternate sequel to the first film".
 He took influences from Spartacus, with the storyline being "the ape empire had reached its Roman era.
 A descendant of Charlton Heston's character named Duke would eventually lead a human slave revolt against the oppressive Romanesque apes, led by General Izan.
 A real sword and sandal spectacular, monkey style.
 Gladiator did the same movie without the ape costumes."

 Titled Return to the Planet of the Apes, the project was put on fast track and almost entered pre-production.
 Rick Baker was hired to design the prosthetic makeup with Danny Elfman composing the film score.
 Tom Cruise and Charlie Sheen were in contention for the lead role.
 "I can't accurately describe in words the utter euphoria I felt knowing that I, Adam Rifkin, was going to be resurrecting the Planet of the Apes.
 It all seemed too good to be true.
 I soon found out it was."
 Days before the film was to commence pre-production, new studio executives arrived at Fox, which caused creative differences between Rifkin and the studio.
 Rifkin was commissioned to rewrite the script through various drafts.
 The project was abandoned until Peter Jackson and Fran Walsh pitched their own idea, with the apes going through a Renaissance.
 In the story, the ape government becomes concerned over the new art works, the humans are revolting and the liberal apes shelter a half-human, half-ape from the gorillas.
 Roddy McDowall was enthusiastic about their proposal and agreed to play the Leonardo da Vinci-type character they had written for him.
 However, the executive Jackson spoke to was not a fan of the series and seemingly unaware of McDowall's involvement in the series, and Jackson turned his attention back to Heavenly Creatures.